dfreelon/TSM/README.rst

   network communities drawn from the same dataset at two different time slices
 - Discover which nodes intermediate between which communities
-- Find the most-used hashtags in each community
+- Find the most-used hashtags in each community (or dataset)
-- Find the most-used hyperlinks or web domains in each community
+- Find the most-used hyperlinks or web domains in each community (or dataset)

 Here's what you need to use TSM: